Free-Code-Camp-Indy/free-code-camp-indy.github.io/README.md

 #### The Easy Way
 1. Acquire an API key from Meetup.com by [visiting meetup's api key page](https://secure.meetup.com/meetup_api/key/)
-2. Add this key to `meetup_api_key.txt`, a file in the root of this repository
+1. Add this key to `meetup_api_key.txt`, a file you need to create at the root of this repository
-3. Run `npm run generate`
+1. Run `npm run generate`

 #### The Hard Way
 The bird's eye view of what we're going to do involves learning a little of how your terminal works, then what an environment variable is and how to set one.
 If you are on Windows you may want to download a UNIX-like shell such as [Cygwin](https://www.cygwin.com/) in order to follow these steps.
 Alternatively you can search for powershell or command prompt variations of these shell commands.

 1. Acquire an API key from Meetup.com by [visiting meetup's api key page](https://secure.meetup.com/meetup_api/key/)
-2. You must then populate a environment variable called `MEETUP_API_KEY` with your API key.
+1. You must then populate a environment variable called `MEETUP_API_KEY` with your API key.
   * You can create a temporary environment variable running: `export MEETUP_API_KEY="replace this text with actual key"`.
 You can then test this by running `echo $MEETUP_API_KEY` to see the secret value you added.
 Once you close your terminal window the variable is destroyed.
   * _Alternatively_ You can more permanently add this to your type of shell (e.g. `bash`, `zsh`)'s "runcom" (abbreviated `rc`) file!
     1. Find out which type of shell you use (most likely `bash`) by running `echo $0`.
 Example run: